-Diabetes, Obesity and Nonalcoholic Fatty Liver Disease
+Diabetes, Obesity and Metabolic Dysfunction-associated Steatotic Liver Disease

 Several studies have shown a strong link between type II diabetes and liver cancer.
 Build-up of fat in the liver is common among persons with type II diabetes and may increase the risk of cirrhosis and liver cancer.
 This risk is higher in patients who also have other risk factors, such as heavy alcohol consumption or chronic viral hepatitis infections.

-Obesity, which can contribute to fatty liver disease and cirrhosis, is a major risk factor for the development of type II diabetes, which, in turn, can increase the chance of developing liver cancer.
+Obesity, which can contribute to steatotic liver disease (SLD) and cirrhosis, is a major risk factor for the development of type II diabetes, which, in turn, can increase the chance of developing liver cancer.
 It is unclear whether obesity directly causes liver cancer.
 Chronic hepatitis B and C infections are most strongly associated with liver cancer, but diabetes and obesity are major health problems that are becoming increasingly important risk factors for liver cancer.